aboood40091/RandomStuff/README.markdown

 And it's not Wii-specific any more. :p

-Wii U GTX Extractor
+GTX Extractor (C version)
 -------------------

-Extracts textures from the GX2 Texture ('Gfx2' / .gtx file extension) format used in Wii U games, and saves them as BMP.
+Extracts textures from the GX2 Texture ('Gfx2' / .gtx file extension) format used in Wii U games, and saves them as DDS.

 Supported formats:
 * RGBA8_UNORM / RGBA8_SRGB